lashlockbhs/intro-to-programming/README.md

-# Python template

-A template for setting up a new Python project they way I like.

-- Use pipenv to set up my virtual environment.

-- Setup mypy to be strict.

-- Configure autoflake, isort, and black to keep code regular and easy to diff.
+# A personal tool for scheduling a class.

+This is unlikely to be useful to anyone but my without some hacking.